Glossary

 - Contingency

-- A provision in some ARMs that Enables the Buyers to Change ARM to a Fixes-Rate Loan, usually after the first Adjustment Period. the new Fixed Rate is Generally set at the Prevailing Interest Rate for Fixed-Rate Mortgages.
-Usually costs extra money.
+- A provision in some ARMs that enables buyers to change an ARM to a fixed-rate loan, usually after the first adjustment period.
+The new fixed rate is generally set at the prevailing rate for fixed-rate mortgages, and the conversion usually costs extra.

 - Conveyance